munawarb/Three-D-Velocity/README.md

 The player acts as Lieutenant Orion, a pilot at the center of an effort led by the United States to crash the project.
 The game follows Orion as he's sent on a mission to stage airstrikes on the project's headquarters.

+#### Is it abandonware?

+No. It's open source, not abandonware.
+I'll be working on it as time permits.
+If you have suggestions for future improvements or find bugs, post them on the issues page and you might see the fix or feature in a future update!

 #### Documentation

 There's a training mode in the game that will help you get familiar with the basic concepts of TDV.
 [Full documentation can be found here.](http://htmlpreview.github.io/?https://github.com/munawarb/Three-D-Velocity/blob/master/TDV/bin/docs/documentation.htm)